zellio/jobim/README.md

 Specific options:
-    -a, --address HOST               bind to HOST address (default: 0.0.0.0) -d, --daemonize                  Run as a daemon process -p, --port PORT                  use PORT (default: 3000) -P, --prefix PATH                Mount the app under PATH
+    -a, --address HOST               bind to HOST address (default: 0.0.0.0) -c, --[no-]config [PATH]         Disable config loading or specify path to load from -d, --daemonize                  Run as a daemon process -p, --port PORT                  use PORT (default: 3000) -P, --prefix PATH                Mount the app under PATH